What is BGA (Ball Grid Array)?

 BGA Capability

-Support high speed routing on PCB top layer
+•Support for high-speed signal routing on the PCB top layer

 Advantages of BGA Technology

-BGA technology allows for a higher number of pins to be accommodated within the same area compared to traditional packaging methods.
+BGA technology enables a greater number of pins to be accommodated within the same footprint compared to traditional packaging methods.

-This makes it possible to achieve higher integration and smaller chip sizes, contributing to the miniaturization and slimming down of electronic products.
+This allows for higher integration and smaller chip designs, contributing to the miniaturization of electronic devices.

-The short and evenly distributed pins in BGA packages reduce signal transmission path lengths, resulting in lower parasitic inductance and capacitance.
+Short and uniformly distributed connections reduce signal transmission path lengths, minimizing parasitic inductance and capacitance.

-This minimizes signal attenuation and distortion, ensuring signal integrity and stability, especially in high-frequency signal transmission scenarios.
+This helps to prevent signal loss and distortion, ensuring stable and reliable performance — especially in high-frequency applications.

-The array of solder balls acts as a heat dissipation channel, enhancing the chip's stability and lifespan by effectively reducing hot spot temperatures.
+The array of solder balls acts as a heat dissipation channel, effectively reducing hot spot temperatures, improving thermal balance, and extending component lifespan.

 The relatively large pin spacing and self-alignment characteristics of BGA packages make them easier to assemble using standard SMT equipment.